mearashadowfax/GuardianVPN/README.md

 • `/whatsnew`: Latest updates and improvements

 ## Future Development
-Here are some ideas for potential future developments to this project:
+Here are some ideas for potential future developments for this project:
-• ~~Add support for the Wireguard VPN protocol~~ (In progress)
-• Allow users to choose a specific country for their VPN connection
+• Multiple server locations: Allow users to choose from multiple server locations for their VPN connection
+• Anti-tracking feature: Integrate anti-tracking measures by using Pi-Hole.
+This will include pre-configured filter lists such as EasyList or NoTrack to deliver a tracking-free VPN service.
+• User dashboard: Create a customized user dashboard to allow users to manage their subscriptions and settings

 ## Contributions
 Contributions to this project are welcome.
 If you find a bug or have a feature request, please open an issue on the [GitHub repository](https://github.com/mearashadowfax/GuardianVPN/issues).
 If you'd like to contribute code, please fork the repository and submit a pull request.